wdporter/i-am-that-vuepress/72-what-is-pure-unalloyed-unattached-is-real/readme.md

 **M:**&ensp;Of course.
 Awareness is dynamic, love is beïng.
 Awareness is love in action.
 By itself the mind can actualise any number of possibilities, but unless they are prompted by love, they are valueless.
 Love precedes creätion.
-Without it there is only chaos.
+Without it there is only chäos.

 **Q:**&ensp;Where is the action in awareness?

 **M:**&ensp;You are so incurably operational!
 Unless there is movement, restlessness, turmoil, you do not call it action.
-Chaos is movement for movement’s sake.
+Chäos is movement for movement’s sake.
 True action does not displace; it transforms.
 A change of place is mere transportation; a change of heart is action.
 Just remember: nothing perceivable is real.
 Activity is not action.
 Action is hidden,